jordaneremieff/djantic/README.md

 pydantic_user = PydanticUser.get(id=user.id)
 ```

-The object in each case can validated and export the values in the same way:
+The object in each case can be validated and export the values in the same way:

 ```python
 user_json = pydantic_user.json()